raydenlim/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* CS1101S Avengers
-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of classes, tutorials and assignments
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**:  track assignment gradings, student participation and plan their tutorials, consultations and mastery checks

 ### User stories